DenyTwice/murali/docs/README.md

 - Spreadsheet ID: The ID of the spreadsheet used for attendance.
 You can get the ID from the spreadsheet's URL.
 Add the ID to Secrets.toml as "SPREADSHEET_ID".

-- Template ID: The ID for the template sheet.
-Again, available from the URL.
-This is the sheet that will be duplicated if the bot does not find a sheet made for the day (sheets are named after the day they correspond to).
-Add the ID to Secrets.toml as "TEMPLATE_ID".

 The final Secrets.toml file should resemble:
 ```
 DISCORD_TOKEN="placeholdertoken"
 SPREADSHEET_ID="placeholdertoken"
-TEMPLATE_ID="placeholdertoken"
 ```

 # Running